kidonng/homebrew-malt/scripts/README.md

 # Scripts

-Scripts for building and uploading bottles.
+Scripts for building and uploading bottles to GitHub releases.

 ## Requirements

 - `fish`
-- `node`
 - `gh`
 - `git`